 Volunteer Opportunities 2019-2020

 Volunteering at HRMAC is a rewarding experience!
 Help us continue our long-time tradition of engaging members as leaders of HRMAC initiatives that deliver true value to the profession.
 As a volunteer, you will join a cohort of colleagues committed growing the talent and network of members throughout the Chicago area.
-The Call for Volunteers is open through May 17, 2019.
+The Call for Volunteers closed May 17, 2019.
+If you are interested in volunteering for an Interest Group, please contact Marguerite Allegretti at email@example.com.

 - Your organization is a member of HRMAC in good-standing OR you are an individual member for the 2019-2020 (July-June) fiscal year;